Idaho–Idaho State football rivalry: Battle of the Domes

 The "Battle of the Domes" theme began in 2017, and is applied to multiple sports.
-In opposite regions of Idaho and in different time zones, the driving distance between the campuses is over 530 mi through Boise, and over 610 mi if routed through western Montana and Coeur d'Alene, a popular choice as it is mostly interstate.
-The Battle of the Domes is currently sponsored by Idaho Central Credit Union.
+In opposite regions of Idaho and in different time zones, the driving distance between the campuses is over 530 mi through Boise, and over 610 mi if routed through western Montana and Coeur d'Alene, a popular choice as it is mostly interstate (15, 90).
+The Battle of the Domes is currently sponsored by Idaho Central Credit Union, which sponsors athletic venues on each campus (it sponsors Idaho State's football stadium, also used for basketball, and Idaho's basketball arena).